anushaporeddy030697/student_internship_management/README.md

 As per the client requirments we are adding a chat box for student to provide a communication with admins.
 1-22-2023
-we are working on the FAQ'S which provides the Question and answers for the students to clarify their doubts
+we are working on the FAQ'S which provides the Question and answers for the students to clarify their doubts 1-26-2023
+We are working on the funconality of the contact us form  so students can send their questions via mail
 </a></p>